 Jose Medina, charged with murder of Loyola University student Sheridan Gorman, must submit DNA sample

-The man charged with the murder of Loyola University student Sheridan Gorman, who was killed in a shooting in Rogers Park last month, appeared in court Wednesday.
+The man charged with the murder of Loyola University student Sheridan Gorman, who was killed in a shooting in Rogers Park last month, was ordered by a judge to give DNA Wednesday.

 Jose Medina, 25, is charged with first-degree murder, attempted first-degree murder, aggravated assault, aggravated unlawful possession of a weapon and a federal gun possession charge for Gorman's death on March 19.
 Police and prosecutors say she was walking with friends along the lakefront near Rogers Park Pier when Medina stepped out of the shadows and opened fire.